Australia: The Great Barrier Reef to Sydney14 days / Nature & Wildlife Tours

 Passport & Visa Requirements

-In order to enter Australia, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Australia.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours) or by visiting www.eta.immi.gov.au.
+In order to enter Australia, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date reentry.
+Additionally, U.S. and Canadian passport holders must obtain an individual visa in advance in order to enter Australia.
+Electronic visas can be purchased on the Australian government’s Electronic Travel Authority website.
 If you are not a U.S. or Canadian citizen, you must contact the Australian consulate for your specific entry requirements.

 Clothing & Packing Tips

-In the tropics, lightweight clothing is suitable year-round.
+In the tropics, lightweight clothing is suitable yearround.
 Farther south in Australia, although the days are often warm during the southern summer (December–February), a jacket is needed for the evenings.
-During the southern winter (June–August), warm clothing is advised.
+During the southern winter (June– August), warm clothing is advised.
 Sneakers are advised for exploring reefs and beaches, as are a sun hat and sunscreen.
 There will rarely be an occasion for formal attire.
-Please note: When you check your luggage at the airport, make sure that all of your baggage is checked through to Melbourne as your final destination—not Sydney.
+Please note: When you check your luggage at the airport, make sure that all of your baggage is checked through to Cairns as your final destination—not Sydney.